Book 2, Chapter 51

 That's as far as things go for the moment, but Book 3 is on the way out soon!

-While you wait, feel free to jump on the mailing list, or flick me some money to keep the wheels rolling!
+While you wait, feel free to jump on the mailing list, or maybe even buy me a coffee!